If you are using any popular Linux distribution including Debian, Ubuntu, Arch, openSUSE, or Fedora, your system uses systemd as its init system.

 Here are some practice questions for the systemctl command:

-2. Write the command to start the sshd service if it’s not already running.
+? - Write the command to start the

-3. You want to enable the mysqld service to start automatically at system boot.
-What command would you use to do this?
+service to start automatically at system boot.
+What command would you use to do this? - Suppose you need to reload the configuration of the

-5. Your system is currently set to boot into the multi-user.target by default.
-You want to change the default target to graphical.target for the next boot.
+for the next boot.
 How would you use to accomplish this?

 If you encounter any difficulty solving the above questions, you can post your queries in our community forum or drop a comment below.